 OSPI issued initial technical guidance through Bulletin 037-24: Initial Guidance for Implementation of Initiative 2081 on June 7, 2024.
 OSPI's webpage and public comment tool regarding I-2081 was published and went live on July 1, 2024.
+OSPI has The purpose of this report is to provide updates to the Legislature about OSPI's implementation of Initiative 2081, and to summarize questions and concerns raised by the public.

-OSPI has received several comments and questions from interested educators and members of the public through this tool.
+received several comments and questions from interested educators and members of the public through this tool.